ryanpeters-MSFT/AksNodeAutoProvisionerCalico/readme.md

 ### Calico Setup

 Configure (optional) and invoke the [setup.ps1](./setup.ps1) to create the resource group as well as the AKS cluster with `--network-plugin none` and NAP enabled.
-It will also deploy the Tigera operator and all necessary CRDs, as well as the network configuration for Calico ([installation.yaml](./installation.yaml)).
+It will also deploy the Tigera operator and all necessary CRDs, as well as the network configuration and API server for Calico ([installation.yaml](./installation.yaml)).

 ```powershell
 # invoke the setup script